saralameri/Weather-forecasting/README.md

   - dotenv

 # Running the Project
-Before running this code you need to have PostgreSQL on your system. this system uses `psycopg-c` which needs `pg_config` provided by PostgreSQL.
+Before running this code you need to have PostgreSQL on your system. this code uses `psycopg-c` which needs `pg_config` provided by PostgreSQL.

 to import the database schema: